-- Add 2 tablespoons of water and a pinch of salt.
+- Add two tablespoons of water and a pinch of salt.
 Stir until combined.

-- Use a pastry brush to brush the egg wash onto the surface of your item.
+- Brush the egg wash onto the surface of your item.

 You can use less liquid for a darker egg wash, or substitute milk or cream for the water.
 Alternately, some people use pure egg and don't even bother adding any liquid.
 This will produce a very dark shine.

 Egg wash can be used on other foods besides just pastry.
 Duchesse potatoes are usually brushed with egg wash before baking.